Crypto.com Arena: Star Plaza

-Outside the arena at the Star Plaza are 13 statues of famous Los Angeles athletes and broadcasters.
+Outside the arena at the Star Plaza are 14 statues of famous Los Angeles athletes and broadcasters.
 Additionally, the Los Angeles Kings Monument was erected in Star Plaza in 2016.
 The Kobe and Gianna Bryant Memorial Statue was erected in 2024.
 A third statue of Kobe Bryant, honoring his number 24, is planned.
-In November 2024, the Lakers announced plans to honor former player and coach Pat Riley with a statue in Star Plaza in 2025.

 Following is a list of statues on display: